JIANGYON/First/README.md

 # First
-This is my first time to do a project
+This is my first time to do a project.
+## How to use readme?